-Leftover Bean and Bacon Soup Recipe (Low Carb)Updated: March 09, 2018 Bone broth, Stock, and Soups, Recipes
+Leftover Bean and Bacon Soup Recipe (Low Carb)Updated: July 30, 2018 Low Carb Recipes, Pork Recipes, Soup Recipes For Dinner

 It turned out really hearty and really didn’t need much to go with it except perhaps a salad or some homemade garlic bread.
 Don’t pare the bread if you like the low carb aspect of this soup though!

 Dinner in less than 15 minutes .. now that’s REAL fast food that won’t wreck your evening with a headache, heartburn, bloating, or insomnia!

 Gut Friendly Bean Soup

 This particular bean soup recipe is great for those following the GAPS diet as the beans used are navy beans, one of the few non-starchy legumes.

 All other legumes including peas and lentils are disallowed while the gut wall heals and seals.
 If you love beans and are on an autoimmune protocol, this soup can help bridge the gap until the reintroduction of more legumes.